GafferHQ/gaffer/doc/source/Tutorials/Scripting/GettingStarted/index.md

 script.addChild( GafferScene.Sphere() )
 ```

 This time we've added the node directly to the script without assigning it to a variable, so we don't yet have a convenient handle for the node.
-Fear not, we can always get an appropriate reference to a node by _Middle Dragging_ it from the NodeGraph and into the ScriptEditor.
+Fear not, we can always get an appropriate reference to a node by _Middle Dragging_ it from the GraphEditor and into the ScriptEditor.
 As you might guess, this gives us the familiar dictionary syntax of `script["Sphere"]`.
 We can do the same for plugs by _Left Dragging_ them from the NodeEditor.
 Get the plug for controlling the radius by dragging the "Radius" label from the NodeEditor, to insert the text `script["Sphere"]["radius"]`.

 Plugs are Python classes in the same way that nodes are, and have additional methods we can use for editing them.
 The `getValue()` method returns the current value of a plug, so we can use it to learn that the sphere has a radius of 1 :